Aphanizomenon: Nitrogen fixation

 A large proportion (between 35 and 50%) of fixed nitrogen may be released into the surrounding water, providing an important source of biologically available nitrogen to the ecosystem.
 Since Aphanizomenon are one of the few species of bacteria that can perform nitrogen fixation, other bacterial species that use nitrogen ions as a reactant will start to rely on the species as a source of usable nitrogen.
-This will cause a bacterial bloom to form, which is a condition under which the number of bacterial colonies in a area will suddenly increase.
+This will cause a bacterial bloom to form, which is a condition under which the number of bacterial colonies in an area will suddenly increase.

 Algal blooms

 Aphanizomenon can produce algal blooms from producing usable nitrogen causing other bacterial species to form colonies around the Aphanizomenon.
 Algal Blooms formed from Aphanizomenon species tend to be very toxic and create a variety of toxins.
 These blooms may also create dead zones in the water.
 This ends up being bad for the ecosystem, since it can hurt many of the plants and animals living around it.